• Navigation überspringen

 Schedule of MSc ILS

 Apart from the mandatory modules, the students select further elective modules from the two chosen module groups, summing up to 40 ECTS for one module group and 30 ECTS for the second module group.
 The list of offered modules is updated every year and kept up-to-date in the Module Handbook of the ILS Master.
-In the following, the mandatory modules (bold face) as well as some of the elective modules are listed:
+In the following, the mandatory modules (bold face) as well as some of the elective modules are listed.

 Module Group 1: Mathematical Modeling and Systems Biology

-• Metabolic Networks, Spatial Modeling of Metabolic Processes, Partial Differential Equations for Life Sciences, Complex Systems, Bioanalytics
+• Partial Differential Equations for Life Sciences

 Module Group 2: Bioimaging and Biophysics

-• Bioimaging & Biophysics A + B
+• Bioimaging & Biophysics A (mandatory module, 7.5 ECTS)

 Module Group 3: Biological Structures and Processes